-- (a) An SRAS Test must reflect as closely as possible how the SRAS will be used initiated, started, connected and operated in a real major supply disruption), recognising that real event conditions cannot be exactly replicated in a test.7 Accordingly: - (i) the SRAS Provider and any operator of SRAS Third Party Assets; - (ii) the NSP to whose network the SRAS Equipment is connected; and - (iii) if different, the TNSP on whose network the Delivery Point is located, must assist AEMO, in a collaborative process, to prepare for and conduct an SRAS Test, while ensuring mutual awareness of the different requirements for a real event.
+- (a) An SRAS Test must reflect as closely as possible how the SRAS will be used initiated, started, connected and operated in a real major supply disruption), recognising that real event conditions cannot be exactly replicated in a test.
+4 Accordingly: - (i) the SRAS Provider and any operator of SRAS Third Party Assets; - (ii) the NSP to whose network the SRAS Equipment is connected; and - (iii) if different, the TNSP on whose network the Delivery Point is located, must assist AEMO, in a collaborative process, to prepare for and conduct an SRAS Test, while ensuring mutual awareness of the different requirements for a real event.

-- (b) A test for the purpose of demonstrating: - (i) Black Start Service capability; or - (ii) the self-start capability of a Restoration Support Service, if applicable, must demonstrate the parameters listed in Appendix A, subject to any variations specified in an applicable SRAS Agreement. - (c) Variations may be agreed, for example, to accommodate testing requirements specific to a particular component of SRAS Equipment or SRAS Third Party Assets, or steps required under section 4.2(b). - (d) An SRAS Test must be conducted in accordance with the Test Procedure most recently submitted by the SRAS Provider and accepted by AEMO under section 4.2 prior to the date of the SRAS Test, unless AEMO otherwise agrees. - (e) An SRAS Agreement may specify other SRAS Tests designed to confirm the capability of a Restoration Support Service, other than self-start capability, if reasonably practicable considering the nature of the SRAS Equipment and how the service is delivered.
+- (b) A test for the purpose of demonstrating: - (i) Black Start Service capability; or - (ii) the self-start capability of a Restoration Support Service, if applicable,

+A test for the purpose of demonstrating SRAS capability during a procurement process or under an SRAS Agreement (SRAS Test) must demonstrate the parameters listed in Appendix A, subject to any variations specified in an applicable SRAS Agreement.

+- (a)(c) Variations may be agreed, for example, to accommodate testing requirements specific to a particular component of SRAS Equipment or SRAS Third Party Assets, or steps required under section clause 4.2(b). - (b)(d) An SRAS Test must be conducted in accordance with the Test Procedure most recently submitted by the SRAS Provider and accepted by AEMO under sectionclause 4.2 prior to the date of the SRAS Test, unless AEMO otherwise agrees.